KapitalWise/kw_sc_api_docs/_api/analytics_get.md

          "nextWeekAccBal": 71000.00
          "nextMonthAccBal": 68000.00
          },
-       "savingTips": ["You spending 7% more on car insurence", "Pay with your Amex 42000 when you dine out and get 2% cash back"]
+       "savingTips": ["You spending 7% more on car insurance", "Pay with your Amex 42000 when you dine out and get 2% cash back"]
       }
     title: Response
     language: json